mprunet/grep-archive/README.md

 # grep-archive
-Grep archive search in any files on the filesystem, in archive and even inner archive.
+Grep archive search for string in any files on the filesystem, in archive and even inner archive.

 Supported archive format are :
 - Tar Formats